oxalorg/ghPublish/README.md

 ## How it works?

-- Head over [here](https://github.com/settings/tokens/new) and generate a new token with only `public_repo` scope selected.
+1. Head over [here](https://github.com/settings/tokens/new) and generate a new token with only `public_repo` scope selected.
-- For every github username you want to acess, create a file `~/.ghPublish` as following:
+2. For every github username you want to acess, create a file `~/.ghPublish` as following:
-    ```json
+    - ```javascript
       {
           'MiteshNinja': '<api token here>',
           'Computableverse': '<api token here>'
       }
       ```
     - You can make it `rw` only by you, using `chmod 600 ~/.ghPublish`
-- Write a blog post in markdown.
-- Rename the post appropriately to how you have Jekyll configured.
+3. Rename your blog post appropriately to how you have Jekyll configured.
     - Default is `YYYY-MM-DD-slugged-title-string`
-- Now read Usage below.
+5. Now read Usage below.

-## Usage - Simple
+### Usage - Simple

 Now that you have the file ready.